A healthy relationship enhances the sense of partnership and belonging, especially if both partners are sincere.

 2. His body, especially his feet, points at the door.

 According to Training Express, when a person’s feet are pointing at the door, it can be interpreted as an urge to want to leave.

 It’s a body’s self-defense movement when sensing ‘high risk’ or ‘stress’.

-In this case, this is a stressful situation for him, and it puts him at risk of being exposed or shamed.
+In this case, lying puts him in a stressful situation, and it puts him at risk of being exposed or shamed.

-Pretending not to know what you’re talking about, or what you’re trying to address, has been documented as a common behavior of liars.
+Pretending not to know what you’re talking about, or what you’re trying to address, has been defined as a common manipulative behavior of liars.